 Hair glue is used to bind artificial hair extensions to natural hair.
-There are numerous types of bonding -- such as cold fusion and warm fusion -- each with their own unique cleaning methods.
+There are numerous types of bonding — such as cold fusion and warm fusion — each with their own unique cleaning methods.
 Hairdressing with hair glue is a messy job.
-Even if you get a professional to undertake the task, you’ll have little chance of making it through without encountering some falling glue along the way.
-Since most of the chemical compounds found in hair glue are water resistant, this makes them incredibly difficult to remove from clothing.
+Even if you get a professional to undertake the task, you'll have little chance of making it through without encountering some falling glue along the way.
+It's hard to remove hair glue from clothes, since most formulations are specifically designed to be water- and cleanser-resistant.

 Types of Hair Glue

 Soft bond adhesives are made from an acrylic or latex solution and will dry with the consistency of rubber.
 Hard bond adhesives are a type of nontoxic cyanoacrylate adhesive — the same compound as super glue — and will dry solid.
 Cyanoacrylate is very strong and will dry fast; therefore, the quicker you act, the easier it is to remove.

 Keratin hair treatments are used to attach hair extensions to natural hair and are known for providing a more authentic look.
 They require a tool similar to a hot glue gun, which is tipped with a keratin wax that will melt on and around the extension when a heat clamp is applied.
 This method is called fusion and, when applied correctly, it will dry soft and remain almost completely undetectable.